Cristóbal Krusen

 Cristóbal Krusen is an American filmmaker and author.
 His early films were produced in Spanish in Latin America, including Ropa Nueva para Felipe (1990) and ¿Con Quién Te Vas?
 (1995) followed by feature films produced in Africa, Asia, and Europe.
-These include the noteworthy Final Solution (2001) and Sabina_K.
-(2015), which was a finalist for Bosnia’s official entry at the 2016 Oscars.
+These include the noteworthy Final Solution (2001) and Sabina K. (2015), which was a finalist for Bosnia’s official entry at the 2016 Oscars.
+His most recent film, Let Me Have My Son, was released in 2023.

 Early life

 Krusen was born Christopher Barron Krusen in Tampa, Florida, the son of Margo Sauer and aviation pioneer Bill Krusen.
 Krusen’s mother was from New Mexico of Hispanic descent and Krusen grew up speaking both English and Spanish.
 Upon matriculating at Harvard, Krusen majored in English Literature, intending to pursue a career as a novelist and poet.
 A growing interest in photography and the history of cinema, however, led him to simultaneously explore filmmaking as a possible future career.

 Eventually Krusen changed his major and schools, graduating from New York University (BFA, Film and Television) in 1976.
 He promptly started working with Tele-Tactics, a small production company making commercials and industrial films; other work in the New York film industry followed for several years, culminating in experience at both directing and producing.